cnToni/AP-CSA/README.md

 What you will learn in APCSA course:

+1. Basic grammar in java;

-1. Primitive & Object type;
+2. Primitive & Object type;

-2. Integer, double, boolean variable;
+3. Integer, double, boolean variable;

-3. Array & ArrayList;
+4. Array & ArrayList;

-4. Class;
+5. Class;

-5. Recursion;
+6. Recursion;